 - VPN server

-For the firewalling lab, we will be using NAT, DHCP, DNS, and packet filtering.
+For the firewalling lab, we will be discussing NAT, DHCP, DNS, and packet filtering.

 A packet filter is an application on a firewall that upon retrieval of each packet, runs them through a list of rules.
 These rules specify where packets can go and if they are allowed through the wall.
 If none of the rules are matched, the packet is dropped (blocked).
 In most scenarios, firewalls automatically block all traffic unless otherwise stated.